 - In a large stockpot (doesn't need to be huge, I used a 5 1/2-quart pot) set over low heat, stir and warm the brown sugar, maple syrup, and olive oil until the sugar dissolves.

 - Add turmeric, cardamom, and kosher salt.
-Stir until combined.
+Stir until combined and bubbles.
+If you want to make a deeper caramel coating, let bubble a bit, add baking soda, and stir until combined.
 Remove from heat.

-- Add puffed millet, puffed quinoa, sunflower seeds, pumpkin seeds, flax seeds, and sesame seeds to the stockpot.
+- Add puffed millet, puffed quinoa, sunflower seeds, pumpkin seeds, sesame seeds, and flax seeds to the stockpot.
 Stir until everything is well coated.

 - Spread granola onto the jelly roll pan(s).
 Bake for 15 minutes, stirring once halfway through.
 Remove granola from the oven and let it cool completely (about 30 minutes).